HonzaMD/Krkal2/bin/ReadMe.en.txt

 www.krkal.org

-#  Please post your tips, notices, help requests and bug reports in our
+#  You can also contact us with tips, levels, notices, help requests
-   internet forum: forum.krkal.org
-#  As the very last step, you can contact some member of the KRKAL team
-   using the e-mail.
+   and bug reports on our email:

+support@krkal.org